kalekdev/uni/semester-1/lineare-algebra/notes.typ

 == Gaussian Elimination
 Method for solving a $m times n$ system of equations, easy to implement algorithmically and works for all dimensions.

-_Pivot_ - element on the diagonal of a matrix that has a non 0 coefficient
+_Pivot_ - Element on the diagonal of an upper matrix that has a non 0 coefficient

-_Rang / rank_ - number of non 0 pivots, ie (number of rows - number of Kompatibilitaetsbedingungen) - the number of linearly independent rows / columns - the number of dimensions of the output of a linear transformation.
+_Rank_ - number of non 0 pivots, ie (number of rows - number of Kompatibilitaetsbedingungen) - the number of linearly independent rows / columns - the number of dimensions of the output of a linear transformation.

 Row Rank = Column Rank:
 $
   "Rank"(bold(A)) = "Rank"(bold(A^T))
 $

-_Kompatibilitaetsbedingungen_ - Empty rows at the bottom of the matrix (0 coefficients in one of the equations).
+_Compatibility Conditions_ - All-0 rows at the bottom of the matrix.
 If their result is not 0 then there are no solutions for the system.
-If their result is 0 and the number of equations $<=$ the number of variables, there are infinite solutions.\
+If their result is 0 and the number of equations $<=$ the number of variables, there are infinite solutions (the corresponding scalar can take any value and the RHS component remains 0).
-_Intuition:_ When thinking of the LGS as superposition, each LHS vector has a 0 component in this dimension, meaning that $forall x in RR$ scalar in the Lineare Kombination satisfies the system.
-Viewing the system with insufficient equations as a system of planes, two planes will intersect along an entire line.
-In 2D, there would just be a single line, which of course has solutions along its entirety.

 _Free Variables_ - Any variables not accounted for due to no pivot in their column are called _free variables_.
 These can be thought of as degrees of freedom, we are free to give them any arbitrary value and the other variables for that specific solution in the linear combination then depend on these.

-*"Order is half of the work in maths."* - _Vasile Gradinaru_
+*"Order is half of the work in maths."* - _Dr.
+Vasile C. Gradinaru_

 === Tips:\
 - Never divide / subtract in Gaussian elimination.
-Either multiply by $1/x$ or -1.
+Simply multiply by $1/x$ or -x and add.
 - Switch rows columns carefully *before* carrying out additions.
-- *Only* add the row who's pivot is currently being considered!
+- *Only* add the row who's pivot is currently being pursued to other rows!
 Otherwise it is difficult to capture the operation in the elimination matrix (more on this later).
-- When switching rows to get pivots in the correct place, it is usually best to swap a line with zero pivot with the row that has the largest pivot in that place.
+- When switching rows to get existing pivots in the correct place, it is usually best to swap a line with a zero pivot with the row that has the largest pivot in that place.

-_U - Upper (Deutsch: R - Rechts) Matrix_ - Matrix with 0s under the diagonal and any numbers above it\
+- _U - Upper (sometimes: R - right) Matrix_ - Matrix with 0s under the diagonal
-_L - Lower Matrix_ - Matrix with 0s above the diagonal and any numbers below it\
+- _L - Lower Matrix_ - Matrix with 0s above the diagonal
-_Identity Matrix_ - Matrix with 0s above and below the diagonal, which only contains 1s\
+- _Identity Matrix_ - Matrix with 1s on the diagonal, everything else 0.
-_Tridiagonal Matrix_ - Matrix with 3 diagonals, and otherwise 0s everywhere
+- _Tridiagonal Matrix_ - Matrix with 3 diagonals, and otherwise 0s everywhere

-_Homogene LGS_ - $bold(A x) = 0$ hat eine triviale Loesung $bold(x) = 0$, unless it has free variables.\
+- $bold(A x) = 0$ only has the trivial solution $bold(x) = 0$, unless $bold(A)$ contains free variables.

 === Square Matrices ($m times n$):
 *The following only applies to square matrices*

-_Regular Matrix_, Rank = n, has exactly one solution for arbitrary RHS and only the trivial solution when homogenous\
+- _Regular Matrix_ - Rank = n - has exactly one solution for arbitrary RHS; only the trivial solution when homogenous
-_Singular Matrix (Single / peculiar)_, Rank < n, has infinite / no solutions and has infinite non trivial solutions when homogenous
+- _Singular Matrix (single = strange and uncommon)_ - Rank < n - has infinite / no solutions and has infinite non trivial solutions when homogenous

-$m>n$ - An overdetermined LGS only has solutions for specific RHS values (if the rows are not linearly dependent) and therefore has no inverse (singular).
+$m>n$ - An overdetermined LGS only has solutions for very specific RHS values (if the rows are not linearly dependent) and therefore has no inverse (singular).

 == Matrices
 === Transposed Matrix